Translate

 For analysis of these 3 principles see post 295.

-THE 4 SOURCES OF SIMPLICITY ARE
+THE 4 SOURCES OF SIMPLICITY AND CO9NSTANTS REPETITIONS ARE

-2) ASCENDING-DESCENDING-STAYING SHAPE OF A MELODIC THEME (We keep the melodic theme shape invariant and we translate in the scale , or invert it or elongate it)
+2) ASCENDING-DESCENDING-STAYING SHAPE OF A MELODIC THEME CONSTANTS (We keep the melodic theme shape invariant and we translate in the scale , or invert it or elongate it)

 Here is a video by a nice girl and improviser who explains these 4 sources of simplicity